mongodb/docs/source/includes/cluster-settings/customize-storage.rst

    * - Auto-Expand Storage
      -
-     - Available on clusters of size M10 and larger.
+     - Available on cluster tier M10 and larger.
 When disk usage reaches 90%, automatically increase storage to achieve 70% utilization.
 To enable this feature, check the box marked :guilabel:`Auto-expand storage when disk usage reaches 90%`.